 Representatives of the graduate faculty review admissions files after all forms arrive.
-After making a decision to accept a student, a faculty member contacts the student to discuss appropriate degree plans.
+After making a decision about acceptance, the director contacts the student to discuss appropriate degree plans.

 Policies for Master of Arts Programs in the Kearley Graduate School of Theology